 This paper relates to several literatures on climate change and macroeconomic development.
 The two most similar papers are Costinot, Donaldson and Smith (2016), who examine reallocation across crops but do not consider income effects or cross-sector reallocation, and Desmet and Rossi-Hansberg (2015), who primarily focus on the important role for international migration in climate change adaptation.
 The latter paper includes changes in the global distribution of sectoral specialization in the model, but does not attempt to incorporate realistic trade costs or the importance of 'the food problem' in the analysis.
-My paper is the first to consider the effects of climate change on structural transformation.
+This paper is the first to consider the effects of climate change on structural transformation.

 My empirical work on temperature and productivity builds on country-level estimates produced by Somanathan, Somanathan, Sudarshan, Tewari et al. (2015) and Zhang, Deschenes, Meng and Zhang (2018) in India and China.
-The model builds on several papers that consider structural transformation in an open-economy setting, including Tombe (2015), Uy, Yi and Zhang (2013), and Teignier (2018).
+The model builds on the central insight of Matsuyama (1992) about structural transformation in an open-economy setting and incorporates features from several recent related papers including Tombe (2015), Uy, Yi and Zhang (2013), and Teignier (2018).
 I also use a nonhomothetic CES specification for consumer preferences from Comin, Lashkari and Mestieri (2015).
-Finally, some of my counterfactual predictions about the role of trade and the spatial correlation of shocks relate to the work of Dingel, Meng and Hsiang (2019).
+My model counterfactuals relate to empirical work by Colmer (2018) and Liu, Shamdasani and Taraz (2020) that examines the local relationship between temperature and sectoral reallocation in Indian districts.
+This research finds that adverse weather shocks drive labor out of agriculture under some conditions, but raise the agriculture share of employment in remote locations with weak road networks, consistent with my model predictions about tradability and the food problem.
+Finally, some of my results about the role of trade and the spatial correlation of shocks relate to the work of Dingel, Meng and Hsiang (2019).